Canvas (Junho EP)

 Canvas is the first Korean extended play by South Korean singer Lee Jun-ho.
-It was released on 11 September, 2017.
+It was released on September 11, 2017.

 Background

-This was Lee's first Korean EP and second Korean release after One (2015).
-It contained Korean versions of three tracks from his Japanese EPs DSMN and 2017 S/S, and a solo recording of the track 'Nobody Else,' which he produced for 2PM's 2015 album No.5.
-'Bye Bye' featuring Cheeze was released on Lee's 2018 Japanese EP Souzou as a solo recording titled 'Douse Wasureru Darou.'
+Canvas was Lee's second Korean release after One (2015).
+It contained Korean versions of three tracks from his Japanese EPs DSMN and 2017 S/S, as well as a solo recording of the track "Nobody Else", which he produced for 2PM's 2015 album No.5.
+A Japanese version of the track "Bye Bye" was later released on Lee's 2018 Japanese EP Souzou as a solo recording titled "Douse Wasureru Darou".

 Release and promotion

-The release was supported by three music videos, including the track 'Fine,' which Lee dedicated to the passing of his pet cat Rambo, on September 1, 'Bye Bye,' featuring Cheeze, on September 5, and the title track 'Canvas.
+The release was supported by three music videos, including the track "Fine" on September 1, which Lee dedicated to the passing of his pet cat Rambo; "Bye Bye" featuring Cheeze on September 5; and the title track "Canvas".